 - Administer small estate affidavit

-- Locate, inventory, and arrange for appraisal of personal property
+- Locate, inventory, and arrange for an appraisal of personal property

-- Assist with locating, inventory, and arrange for appraisal of real estate
+- Assist with locating, create inventory, and arrange for an assessment of real estate

 - Collect life insurance proceeds